fxşikayetvar

 Reviewed by: FXŞikayetvar Editör EkibiUpdated: Methodology

-The religious status of forex is debated and is a personal/religious judgment.
-This article neutrally summarizes the differing views and the legal framework in Türkiye; it issues no religious ruling.
+The religious status of forex is debated.
+This article neutrally summarizes the differing views and the legal framework in Türkiye.

 Risk warning.
-Leveraged forex trading carries high risk and, in Türkiye, is subject to SPK regulation (1:10 leverage cap, ~50,000 TRY margin).
+Leveraged forex trading carries high risk and in Türkiye may only be offered by SPK-authorised intermediaries; leverage is capped at 1:10 (half of that may apply if the initial margin at account opening is below TRY 50,000).
 This content is not investment advice; user statements belong to their authors.

 Whether forex is halal is a debated topic in Islamic finance and requires a personal/religious judgment.
 FXŞikayetvar does not issue religious rulings; this article only summarizes the framework of the debate and the legal facts.